Skip to main content

 Web server software includes components for handling HTTP requests and secure data transmission (HTTPS), caching to speed up content delivery, and load balancing to manage traffic.
 Its main purpose is to provide a smooth pathway for delivering content from where it's stored to the end user.
 It also ensures that websites are responsive and secure.

 Choosing the right web server software ensures your website operates smoothly and efficiently.
-The software features are critical in delivering content to your audience and impact everything from load times to security.
+The software features are critical in delivering content to your audience, impacting everything from load times to security.

 Here are the key features to look out for: